Frequently Asked Questions

 6. How long does it take for the editing?

 For most reports and essays, the turn-around time is within 24-48 hours.
-Longer reports or theses may take several days.
+Longer reports or theses will take several days.

 7. What's the best way to have a large document (i.e., a thesis or technical report) edited and proofread?